 Our tip: Try the Greek meze

 Chef Joao Faraco won the award for the best chef in the Canaries 2018.
-Since then he has opened his own restaurant in Playa Blanca.
-Whilst the restaurant location by the lighthouse is questionable, there is no doubting his talent if you like experiencing creative dishes, this restaurant is amazing value for the innovative food served.
+He opened his own restaurant in Playa Blanca and subsequently moved to Puerto Calero which vastly improved the outside dining space.
+There is no doubting his talent if you like experiencing creative dishes, this restaurant is amazing value for the innovative food served.